numalariamodeling/hbhi-nigeria-publication-2021/hbhi-dhs-tools/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-We developed a set of tools for analyzing the Demographic and Health Surveys at the geopolitical, state, LGA-level and for the different epidemiological archetypes as described in our study entitled "Application of mathematical modeling to inform national malaria intervention planning in Nigeria".
-These tools are extendable in that the same script can be used for different indicators with very little modifications
+We developed a set of tools for analyzing the Demographic and Health Surveys at the geopolitical, state, LGA-level and for  different epidemiological archetypes as described in our study entitled "Application of mathematical modeling to inform national malaria intervention planning in Nigeria".
+These tools are extendable in that the same script can be used for different indicators with very little modifications.

-Acronynms used within the script:
+Acronyms used within the script:
-* Epidemiological Archetypes/Representative District(repDS)
+* Epidemiological Archetypes/Representative District (repDS)
-* Geopolitical zone(GPZ)
+* Geopolitical zone (GPZ)